Table of Contents

 Cryogenic Labels for Ultra-Low-Temperature Storage

 Ultra-low-temperature storage is essential for biobanks, cell therapy programs, genomics workflows, and CRO sample management.
 But even the most carefully frozen sample becomes unusable if its label fails.
-Peeling, fading, and unreadable barcodes are among the most common—and costly—sources of sample loss in -80°C freezers and liquid nitrogen (LN2) tanks.
+Peeling, fading, and unreadable barcodes remain some of the most common and costly causes of sample loss in -80°C freezers and liquid nitrogen (LN2) tanks.

 Selecting the right cryogenic labels is therefore far more than an administrative step.
-It’s the foundation of long-term sample traceability, GLP-compliant data integrity, and reliable research workflows.
+It’s the foundation of long-term sample traceability, GLP-compliant data integrity, and reliable laboratory operations.
+The right label must do more than stay attached.
+It must remain readable, stable, and compatible with the containers, printers, and storage conditions used in real workflows.
 This guide explains the science behind cryogenic labels, how to evaluate materials and adhesives, and how to choose the right label for your specific tubes, boxes, and storage temperatures.

 Why Cryogenic Labels Matter in Ultra-Low-Temperature Storage